-Glazed Cinnamon Buns are fluffy, gooey, glazed cinnamon buns made with pecans and homemade cream cheese icing.
-These make ahead cinnamon rolls are tender, flaky and the BEST!
-Perfect choice for breakfast or brunch.
+These Homemade Gooey Cinnamon Rolls are fluffy, gooey, glazed cinnamon rolls made with tons of pecans and the BEST homemade cream cheese icing.
+Perfect for Christmas morning traditions or Sunday brunches, these easy to make cinnamon rolls are tender, flaky and better than Cinnabon!

 It’s a miracle!
 For a girl who has been dough challenged her entire life, it is truly a miracle that I am finally able to make homemade glazed cinnamon rolls!